o-jasper/alt_require.lua/readme.md

 * Implement a `store` version that ports `json`.
   (`json` can't do full lua tables..)
   + Can javascript talk to it?
+  + "pre-prepared `store`", basically with some definitions already transferred.

 * Map projects with recorders, producing graphs with [graphviz](http://graphviz.org/).([wp](https://en.wikipedia.org/wiki/Graphviz))

+* Many limitations(I think the full thing can work with bidirectional communication.

+  Both ends could have simulacra, and instead of the value, the server could sometimes return requests for more information about a server-side simulacrum.

+  This can be done with the plain http and pegasus-approach.
+  (however, it might make things more-complicated enough to keep the two separate)

+* Multithreading sounds hard..
+Could have a standard indicating some info about how things are used, for instance if a table is constant, if a function does not change state of anything.(or even what it changes)